crodrigoturner/blog/content/about.md

 Most of the images from this website are made with Midjourney.

 This website is climate friendly.
-98% cleaner than of all web pages globally according to [Website carbon calculator](https://www.websitecarbon.com/website/carlosrodrigo-com/) and [Ecograder](https://ecograder.com/report/ui51eop7QVAu1piHLdKCnYav).
+Cleaner than 98% of all web pages globally according to [Website carbon calculator](https://www.websitecarbon.com/website/carlosrodrigo-com/) and [Ecograder](https://ecograder.com/report/ui51eop7QVAu1piHLdKCnYav).

----
-### Contact

-If you want to get in touch, please send me an <a href="mailto:rodrigoturner.carlos@gmail.com">email</a>, you may also find me <a href="/contact/">elsewhere</a>.